James Canham Read: The murder and trial

-Florence was found by a youth, Frederick Rush, just after 6pm on the evening of Monday 25 June lying in a ditch at the edge of the field, shot through the head.
+Florence was found by a youth, Frederick Rush, just after 6pm on Monday 25 June lying in a ditch at the edge of the field, shot through the head.
 Bertha identified the body and told the police of Read.
 The police went to his Jamaica Street home and was told by his wife that he had been absent for several days.
 A wanted poster was released by Southend Police around 26 June.

 In Mitcham, Read bought a new suit of clothes on 26 June and disposed of those he had worn on 24th.

 On 27 June he left Mitcham, again fearing arrest, and telegrammed Beatrice regularly asking if all was okay (expecting word of police).
 After an absence of ten days he returned, thinking himself safe.

 Southend police (led by Sgt Alfred John Marden and Inspector Baker) had watched the Jamaica Street house and intercepted an outgoing letter from Harry to "Mr Benson, Rose Cottage, Mitcham".
 Possibly also watching Rose Cottage and not moving until he was seen, the police went to interview "Mr Benson".
 He denied being Read but matched the description and had a newspaper cutting of the crime in his pocket.
 "Mrs Benson" showed their wedding certificate but this was clearly forged.
 Read was arrested by Inspector Baker accompanied by Sergeant Alfred Marden of Southend on 7 July.
 Harry Read appeared at the garden gate just as James was being led away in handcuffs.
 An identity parade on 9 July proved they had the right man.

 He was imprisoned at Springfield Jail in Chelmsford on 30 July 1894.
 Read plead guilty on the charge of theft from his employer.

 The murder trial began on 12 November at Essex Assizes in the Shire Hall and was judged by Charles Edward Pollock.
 The prosecution was led by Frank Lockwood (later famed for prosecuting Oscar Wilde) assisted by Guy Stephenson, and Read was defended by Alfred Cock QC and Mr Warburton.
 Read entered a plea of "not guilty".
 The evidence was largely circumstantial but was substantive.
 Witnesses were inconsistent in their identification of Read and no murder weapon was presented.
 There was little public sympathy for Read who was seen as a total scoundrel.

 Curiously the future murderer Robert Coombes attended the trial.
 Robert's father worked at the dock and young Robert had tried several financial con tricks which may have also included Read, or he may have simply known him in passing due to frequent visits to the docks.